Daphne Iking

-Daphne Eleanor M Iking (born Daphne M Iking), known as Daphne Iking, is a Malaysian television personality, an emcee and an occasional actress.
+Dahlia Eleanor Iking (née Daphne Mozes Iking; born 6 July 1978), known as Daphne Iking, is a Malaysian television personality, an emcee and an occasional actress.

 Early life

 Daphne was born in Keningau, Sabah, Malaysia to a former nurse, Naili Juliah Ganahong (b.
-1954) who was a resident of that town and a former policeman, banker turned local politician Mozes Michael Iking (1951–2016) who hailed from Tambunan district.
+1956) who was a resident of that town and a former policeman, banker turned local politician Mozes Michael Iking (1951–2016) who hailed from Tambunan district.
 She is the second eldest amongst four siblings and grew up in the UK before moving back to Malaysia in 1988, where she resided in Penampang. before leaving to Penang to further her tertiary studies there.
 She completed both her degree and master's degree in communications at the Universiti Sains Malaysia, Penang in 2002.
 She converted to Islam in early 2010.

 Television and other ventures

 Prior to her career in television Daphne worked as a marketing executive for Skywalker TV.
 Iking first entered the television scene as the model in a Pond's advertisement.
 The next year saw her co-hosting Ringgit Sense, a TV3 show on finance, alongside Nazrudin Rahman.

 Daphne Iking won the beauty queen title of Unduk Ngadau Kuala Lumpur in 2003.
 Then in late May 2003, she represented Kuala Lumpur at the state level at Hongkod Koisaan, Penampang and becoming the first winner representing Kuala Lumpur to win the title.

 Iking quickly became a recognisable face as the host of reality show Explorace, a reality show similar to The Amazing Race, in 2004 for two years where she is known for her lively personality.
 She then went on to host PNB World Investment Challenge on TV3, Vector Challenge on 8TV, Explorace Kids on TV3 and Health and Beauty Capsule in May/Antabax.
 She also reported for TV3's factual programmes The Brand and Majalah Tiga.

-In 2006 she gained a supporting role as Daphne in 8TV's dramedy series KL Lights.
+In 2006, she gained a supporting role as Daphne in 8TV's dramedy series KL Lights.
 She also hosted with Nazarudin Rahman again in My Australian Adventure, a sponsored travelogue show in TV3.

 As well as having hosted My Australian Adventures, the Malaysian celebrity was also the scriptwriter for the show.

 Later that year, she moved to ntv7 and hosted The Breakfast Show.
 She was the assistant producer of The Breakfast Show.

 She was a supporting actress in telemovie Adik, in 2007 and played a minor role in Singaporean drama District 9 Pilot.

 In 2009, Iking was nominated in the Malaysian Shout!
 Awards for "Favourite Television Personality" as host for The Breakfast Show.